Teri Garr: Illness and death

+Garr died from complications of multiple sclerosis at her home in Los Angeles surrounded by family and friends, on October 29, 2024, at the age of 79.

-Legacy
+Legacy and reception

 Garr has been called a "comedic legend."
 In 1982, film critic Pauline Kael called her "the funniest neurotic dizzy dame on the screen."
-She has been named as an influence by numerous performers, including Jenna Fischer and Tina Fey.
+Numerous performers have cited her as an influence, including Jenna Fischer and Tina Fey.